 D. Events that can occur on a web page

-67. Which method is used to select an element by its ID in JavaScript?
+Question 67: Which method is used to select an element by its ID in JavaScript?

-68. What does `getElementsByTagName()` return in JavaScript?
+Question 68: What does getElementsByTagName() return in JavaScript?

 A. A single element with the specified tag name